nazarenomarkanthony060120/petlabco-test/SOLUTION.md

 ### Technical Decisions

 1. **State Management**
-   - Used local state with URL synchronization instead of Zustand
+   - Used local state with URL synchronization
    - Used React Query for server state
    - URL serves as single source of truth for filter state
    - Proper type definitions for all data structures